The Best Irish Pubs in Boston to Hit Up on St. Patrick’s Day

 J.J.
 Foley's Bar & Grille

-With two locations in Boston, JJ Foley’s has cemented its spot in the city’s history.
-The Berkley Street destination in the South End opened in 1909 and has been a go-to for politicians and newspaper reporters (Boston Herald’s headquarters was once a few blocks away) ever since.
-The secondary location on Kingston Street opened 50 years later and has long been a haven for Boston’s after-work and post-concert crowd.
-The once stellar jukebox has changed, but the old tiled floor, pub fare and local brews, and many of the bartenders remain the same.
+There are actually two bars in Boston known as J.J.
+Foley’s—both landmarks in their own right.
+The Berkley Street destination in the South End opened way back in 1909 and has long been a local go-to for politicians and newspaper reporters alike (Boston Herald’s headquarters was once nearby).
+The newer bar of the same name is located on Kingston Street, and though they opened 50 years later, the location has long been the focus of local lore.
+A haven for Boston’s after-work and post-concert crowd, the once stellar jukebox has changed, but the old tiled floor, pub fare, local brews, and many of the bartenders remain the same.

 The Phoenix Landing